*In collaboration with Icelandair & North Iceland

 2. Goðafoss waterfall

 Iceland is known for its fabulous waterfalls and the Goðafoss waterfall might just be one of the most amazing sights of the country.
 The water falls from Skjálfandafljót river, 12 meters high and 30 meters wide.
 The name of the waterfall means the waterfall of gods.
-And if these photos don’t already explain it to you, take a look in here.
-Based on the photos behind the link, the waterfall might be at its best during the coldest winter days.

 3. Horseback riding tour